kitzy/fleet-recipes/README.md

-# FleetImporter for AutoPkg
+# fleet-recipes

-AutoPkg processor for uploading macOS installer packages to Fleet.
+A community repo of AutoPkg recipes for uploading macOS installer packages to Fleet.

 ## Getting started

-Download AutoPkg from [AutoPkg releases](https://github.com/autopkg/autopkg/releases/latest) and install.

 Run `autopkg repo-add fleet-recipes` to add this repo.